 Monday, April 6, 2026

-standing, preferably facing east, in front of an icon of our Savior, with a candle
+We pray standing, especially on the Lord's Day, preferably facing east, in front of an icon of our Savior, with a candle, and other icons, especially honoring the Mother of God (Theotokos).

 Trisagion Prayers:

-O heavenly King, O Comforter, the Spirit of truth, who art in all places and fillest all things; Treasury of good things and Giver of life: Come and dwell in us and cleanse us from every stain, and save our souls, O gracious Lord.
+O Heavenly King, Comforter, Spirit of truth, who art everywhere present, and fillest all things; Treasury of good gifts and Giver of life: Come and abide in us and cleanse us from all impurity.
+Save our souls, of Good One!

 Holy God, Holy Mighty, Holy Immortal: have mercy on us.
-(Thrice)
+(3x)

 Glory to the Father, and to the Son, and to the Holy Spirit: now and ever and unto ages of ages.
 Amen.